-A plethora of literature can be found both MF on and entrepreneurship disciplines that nurturing entrepreneurs is a key tool to eradicate poverty and to drive the economic development of the rural areas of the country.
-The challenge here is to entice and groom a person who has no financial resources and other skills to start and operate a small-scale business and thereby to transform him as a viable contributor to the economic development process from his initial status.
-According to Chandula Abeywickrema, (2010) a micro-entrepreneur requires capital to start a business and the microfinance industry developed to create access to capital for selfemployment and entrepreneurship, enterprise and livelihood creation for the 'poor' or those who are at the bottom of the pyramid.
+A plethora of literature can be found on both MF and entrepreneurship disciplines that nurturing entrepreneurs is a key tool to eradicate poverty and to drive the economic development of the rural areas of the country.
+The challenge here is to entice and groom a person who has no financial resources and other skills to start and operate a small-scale business and thereby to transform him as a viable contributor to the economic development process from his initial According to Chandula status.
+Abeywickrema, (2010) a microentrepreneur requires capital to business and the start а microfinance industry developed to create access to capital for selfemployment and entrepreneurship, enterprise and livelihood creation for the 'poor' or those who are at the bottom of the pyramid.
 It implies the importance of microfinance in nurturing the entrepreneur spirit among rural areas of Sri Lanka.

-Community-based
+Community-based entrepreneurship projects have been advocated as a potential approach to alleviating extreme poverty as they provide opportunities for income generation and capacity enhancement.

-entrepreneurship projects have been advocated as a potential approach to alleviating extreme poverty as they provide opportunities for income generation and capacity enhancement.
-Accordingly, "opportunity-driven entrepreneurship is more associated with different forms of innovation than necessity-driven entrepreneurship" (Lahimer, Dash, and Zaiter, 2013).
+"opportunity-driven Accordingly, entrepreneurship is more associated with different forms of innovation necessity-driven than entrepreneurship" (Lahimer, Dash, and Zaiter, 2013).
 MF provides opportunities to seize as potential entrepreneurial avenues and it is an utmost responsibility of the MFIs to direct their borrowers to develop community-based enterprises.
-In the above research, it was proved that Microfinance has a negative relationship with necessity-based entrepreneurship, but opportunitybased entrepreneurship.
+In the above research, it was proved that Microfinance has а negative relationship with necessity-based entrepreneurship, but opportunitybased entrepreneurship.